 If you have a high schooler who wants to go in depth with their learning this summer, try these shorter intensive classes designed just for them!
 Don’t miss the variety of high school classes we have for your students.

 - Literature classes like Christian Values in J.R.R.
-Tolkien and Great Books, Part One
+Tolkien, Great Books, Part One, and Great Books, Part Two

 - Social Studies such as The Constitution and Bill of Rights